fi-ya/tic-tac-toe-ruby/README.md

 # Tic Tac Toe

 Tic-tac-toe is played on a three-by-three grid by two players, who alternately place the marks X and O in one of the nine spaces in the grid.
-The winner is the first to get three marks in a row, or draw when all nine spaces are filled
+The winner is the first to get three marks in a row, or draw when all nine spaces are filled.
 It is convention that the 'X' plays first.